ember-learn/ember-blog/content/ember-4-0-released.md

 ## Major Releases in Ember

 Why are there no new features in this release?
-This has been the tradition for all major Ember releases since v2.
+This has been Ember's tradition for major releases since v2.
 We believe that major versions should be rare, and that when they happen, they should not introduce new features.